KwameTaylor/KwameTaylor/README.md

 ### About me :)
 Thanks for visiting my GitHub!
 My name is 💫**Kwame Violet Taylor**💫, and I'm a 27-year-old **data scientist** in San Antonio via Brooklyn. 🚀

-I am a Capricorn♑️ to the fullest (always reaching new heights!), parkour🏃 and gymnastics🤸 enthusiast, Hip-Hop🎧 artist, disability🦽 & LGBTQ+🌈 rights advocate, computer whiz since 1994💾, and a passionate devotee to the improvement of life on earth.🌎
+I am a Capricorn♑️ to the fullest (always reaching new heights!), parkour🏃 and gymnastics🤸 enthusiast, gamer🎮, Hip-Hop🎧 artist, disability🦽 & LGBTQ+🌈 rights advocate, computer whiz since 1994💾, and a passionate devotee to the improvement of life on earth.🌎

 I dream to be an empowering force in the bountiful future we can 🌍all🌏 build together, through means of technology and compassion. 💓